-The carburetor is of the down draft type, incorporating Climatic Control (self-controlled choke), automatic heat control, and an accelerating pump.
-The only manual control for the operator is the accelerator pedal controlling the throttle opening for regulating the speed of the engine.
+The carburetor is of the down draft type and incorporating Climatic Control (self-controlled choke), and automatic heat control, on the Custom Models.
+The only manual control for the operator is the accel¬erator pedal controlling the throttle opening for regulating the speed of the engine.